sipb/matrix-zephyr-bridge/README.md

  - [ ] Zulip->Matrix images and files
  - [ ] ~~Support unauthenticated DMs (via bot account as proxy)~~ Don't like this idea anymore
- - [ ] Support sending and receiving DMs (via user through Webathena tickets, they will not necessarily be authentic)
+ - [ ] Support sending and receiving DMs (via user through Webathena tickets, they will not necessarily be authentic) well if you DM someone, it should check if they have a Matrix account first and suggest DMing them there
  - [ ] Support sending authentic messages (using Webathena tickets)
  - [ ] (only if you file an issue/PR) Test that this works for other Zephyrs outside of ATHENA.MIT.EDU